 This recommendation clearly involves both operating and strategic targets.
 However, there is only one performance criterion at the Company.
-Moreover, no information as to which criterion should be used to differentiate between operating and strategic targets is defined in the GCGC 2019.
+In addition, no information as to which criterion should be used to differentiate between operating and strategic targets is defined in the GCGC 2019.
 In fact, this is left completely open.

-As a precautionary step, MLP therefore declares that it will deviate from this recommendation in the financial years 2020 and 2021.
+As a precautionary measure, MLP therefore declares that it will deviate from this recommendation in the financial year 2021 and also in the financial year 2022.